xmake-io/xmake-docs/guide/faq.md

 However, if there is a problem with Xmake's C-side core program and you need to debug it or add modules to it, you will need to recompile it.

-The compilation is done, also in real time, and can be done in the C code with
+You can use Xmake's internal logging functions like so to aide in debugging:

 ```c
 tb_trace_i("hello %s", "xmake");
 ```

-to format the various outputs for printing.

-If there is a problem with the various submodules that Xmake relies on, such as tbox, and you need to debug it.

-We can also go directly to the submodule source code, modify it and recompile it for execution.
+If there is a problem with the various submodules that Xmake relies on, such as tbox, and you need to debug it, you can also go directly to the submodule source code, modify it and recompile it for execution.

-However, if we need to contribute a patch, we need to commit pr to the submodule's repository and the patch will be merged and synced to the Xmake source repository by the author at a specific time.
+However, if we need to contribute a patch, we need to commit PR to the submodule's repository and the patch will be merged and synced to the Xmake source repository by the author at a later date and time.

 ## How to debug repository packages?